 To understand the relationship between diabetes and cholesterol, you must first know that there are two types of cholesterol in our blood, each with a distinct function and one that is often seen to coexist with diabetes.

-The liver produces 80% of the cholesterol and you obtain the rest is obtained that you eat like egg yolk, butter, red meat, organ meat, etc.
+The liver produces 80% of the cholesterol and you obtain the rest from the foods that you eat like egg yolk, butter, red meat, organ meat, etc.

 • Low-density lipoprotein (LDL) is the lipoprotein that is bad and referred to as the “bad cholesterol,” which carries it through the bloodstream to the various parts of the body for its cells.
 It helps in the production of certain hormones and in building cell membranes and other body tissues.